Driver's License Guide

 - Speeding 11–15 mph over3 points

-- Speeding 31+ mph over5 points + 15-day suspension + departmental hearing
+- Speeding 31+ mph over5 points + mandatory PennDOT departmental hearing (§ 1538(a)); examiner may impose up to a 15-day suspension

 - Running a red light / stop sign3 points